What is a volunteer?

 - At least 24 hours per year or an average of 2 hours per month

-- No more 832 hours per year or an average of 64 hours per month.
+- No more than 840 hours per year or an average of 70 hours per month.

 Am I limited to one volunteer role only?

-While we encourage new Volunteers to start with one voluntary role only we hope, that once established, Volunteers will expand or contract their voluntary commitments to suit their interests and lifestyle.
+While we encourage new volunteers to start with one voluntary role, we hope that once established, volunteers will expand or contract their voluntary commitments to suit their interests and lifestyle.
 Volunteers are welcome to change or add to their role at any time, subject to availability.

 Is there ongoing training?

 Yes – we have an extensive training and professional development program that volunteers can take advantage of.
 It is part of the volunteer Agreement with Museum Victoria that further training will be provided on an ongoing basis to support volunteer roles.

 What happens if I am sick or want to go on holiday or don’t feel like coming in?

 It is expected that volunteers will have other things going on in their life alongside their voluntary commitments.
-Our program is flexible enough to accommodate those needs, providing that the minimum number of hours are met.
-We also ask that Volunteers keep in touch regarding their ‘fit’ with the Program; Volunteers are always free to change their minds.
+Our program is flexible enough to accommodate those needs, providing that the minimum number of hours is met.
+We also ask that volunteers keep in touch regarding their ‘fit’ with the Program; volunteers are always free to change their minds.

 Can I volunteer for Museum Victoria at home?

 No, unfortunately you cannot.
 This is because of the insurance implications if anything were to happen to you while you were carrying out ‘museum business’ at home.